 There is no high school GPA requirement for home-based education programs or for students who receive a GED.
 Students who receive home-based education must submit to their postsecondary institution a list of classes they successfully completed and their ACT or WorkKeys score.

-Students who complete high school through a GED must submit their GED transcript and their ACT or WorkKeys scores to the financial aid office.
-GED applicants must have attended a Wyoming high school and are not eligible to receive Hathaway funding until their high school class has graduated.
+Students who complete high school through a High School Equivalency must submit their official GED or HiSET scores along with their ACT or WorkKeys scores to the financial aid office.
+GED/HiSET applicants must have attended a Wyoming high school and are not eligible to receive Hathaway funding until their high school class has graduated.